 So, let’s fantasize.

 In fact, such a fourteen-year offensive career starts to look a little more like Joe DiMaggio’s.
-Of course since the Yankees would not be in a World Series again for a dozen seasons, Mantle’s unbelievable total of 18 World Series round-trippers would not change.
+Of course since the Yankees would not be in a World Series again for a dozen seasons, Mantle’s unbelievable total of 18 World Series round-trippers would not change and stands for all time.
+Like Joe D.’s 56-game hitting streak.